bitcoin/bitcoin/README.md

 -------------------

 The `master` branch is regularly built (see `doc/build-*.md` for instructions) and tested, but it is not guaranteed to be completely stable.
-[Tags](https://github.com/pzxnv7/watercoin/tags) are created regularly from release branches to indicate new official, stable release versions of Watercoin Core.
+[Tags](https://github.com/pzxnv7/roleplaycoin/tags) are created regularly from release branches to indicate new official, stable release versions of Roleplaycoin Core.

 The contribution workflow is described in [CONTRIBUTING.md](CONTRIBUTING.md) and useful hints for developers can be found in [doc/developer-notes.md](doc/developer-notes.md).